gridcapacitymap/gridcapacity/README.md

 }
 ```

-The `case_name` is a file name from the PSS®E `EXAMPLE` directory or an absolute file path.
+The `case_name` should be an absolute file path.
+If the path is relative, its processing depends on the backend:
+- for the PSS®E backend, it is relative to PSS®E `EXAMPLE` directory
+- for the `pandapower` backend, it is relative to this repository root

 ## Environment variables #

-There are debugging features that could be enabled using the environment variables.
+PandaPower backend usage and debugging features could be enabled using the environment variables.

 | ENV                                          | Description                 |
 |----------------------------------------------|:----------------------------|